 When you are ready to apply to the program, you will need to submit two separate applications -- one to the University and another to the Department of Social Work.
 To apply to the University, please complete the Graduate Online Application through CSU Mentor.
 When applying, be sure to choose "Hayward" when asked for campus and "Social Work - MSW - 3 Year Spec Sess" for program.
 Please note that the University charges a $55 application fee.

 If you are planning a career in social work and have a baccalaureate degree from an accredited institution with an earned overall grade point average of 2.8 (on a 4.0 scale) in your last 90 quarter units (60 semester units) of undergraduate work, you are invited to apply to the MSW program.
 If you have a GPA below 2.8, you may still apply and be admitted based on an evaluation of your student profile, including work experience, resume, letters of recommendation, and personal statement.

-All of the above information and forms are found in the 2015 3-Year MSW Application Packet.
 The department does not charge an additional application fee.

 Successful experience in social work or social work-related volunteer and paid positions will be considered in evaluating applications.